LoneN3rd/Employee-Mngmt/README.md

 - gets app info (demonstrates use of enviroment properties)

 # Concepts Covered
-- Data persistence using MySQl
+- Data persistence using MySQL
-- JPA and JPQL
+  - JPA, JPQL
+  - One to one mapping
+  - One to many mapping
+  - One to one mapping: Bi-directional
+  - One to many mapping: Bi-directional
 - Input validation
 - Pagination and sorting
 - Documentation using Swagger